For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 It doesn’t need to be something outrageous, but offering a small incentive (supermarket vouchers or similar) is a good way to show your appreciation for people getting involved.

-Better still - could you make a promise to review and action the top few highest rated ideas?
-Perhaps you could offer that the participants who have submitted the highest rated ideas get the chance to have a meet and greet with your key people or assistance from your organisation in getting their ideas actioned.
+Better still - could you make a promise to review and action the top few ideas?
+Perhaps you could offer that the participants who have submitted those ideas get the chance to have a meet and greet with your key people or assistance from your organisation in getting their ideas actioned.
 Whatever you choose, make it a worthwhile and valuable win for your participants.

 5. Use existing mailing lists

 Emails are a great way to promote an online engagement exercise as it only takes a couple of clicks for the recipient to access the site or pass it on.
 You may have stakeholder groups such as a citizens panel you can contact and existing mailing lists are fantastic - both represent a pool of actively engaged individuals who have opted-in to being contacted for information about your actions.

 Add a link and/or banner for the dialogue in your email signature - easy.

 7. Use social media to keep people up to date

 You probably have a Facebook or Twitter account for your organisation.
 To ensure the communications coming from your social presence are easy to follow, remember to use hashtags and URL shorteners to drop links into your tweets.

 Dialogue allows you to set a hashtag for your challenge and you can even set up a Twitter and Facebook account specifically for this dialogue.